MiaTexnes/Bingo/readme.md

 # Bingo Card Generator

-## Bingo card generator that generates 3 random squares per sheet with a blank in the middle and numbers 1-75.
+## Bingo card generator that generates 3 random squares per sheet on 50 sheets with a blank in the middle and numbers 1-75.
 ### This was made by Mia P Texnes for a afterwork party in 2024.

 ## 🔗 Links